-Most prominent architectural marvels of Gupta period are temples.
-Most of the temples built in the Gupta era were carved with representation of Gods (mainly avatara of Vishnu and Lingams) and Goddesses.
-The Shikhara was not much prominent in the early Gupta temples but was prominent in later Gupta era.
-There was a single entrance or mandapa or Porch.

-- Gupta style temple was modelled on the architectural norms of the Mathura school.
+- Most of the temples built in the Gupta era were carved with a representation of Gods (mainly avatara of Vishnu and Lingams) and Goddesses.
+The Shikhara was not much prominent in the early Gupta temples but was prominent in the later Gupta era.
+There was a single entrance or mandapa or Porch. - The Gupta-style temple was modelled on the architectural norms of the Mathura school.
 Sanchi temple at Tigwa has a flat roof.
-Dasavatar Temple at Deogarh, Bhitargaon temple and Mahadev Temple at Nachna Kuthar have a square tower of Shikhara.
-Manyar Math at Rajgriha is a circular temple of Gupta Era.
-Main style of temple architecture in Gupta period is Nagara style. - The most famous remaining monuments in a broadly Gupta style, the caves at Ajanta, Elephanta, and Ellora (respectively Buddhist, Hindu, and mixed including Jain) were in fact produced under other dynasties in Central India, and in the case of Ellora after the Gupta period, but primarily reflect the monumentality and balance of Guptan style. - The Ajanta Caves constitute ancient monasteries and worship-halls of different Buddhist traditions carved into a 75-metre (246 ft) wall of rock.
-The caves also present paintings depicting the past lives and rebirths of the Buddha, pictorial tales from Aryasura's Jatakamala, and rock-cut sculptures of Buddhist deities. - Ellora is a UNESCO World Heritage Site located in the Aurangabad district of Maharashtra.
-It is one of the largest rock-cut monastery-temple cave complexes in the world, featuring Hindu, Buddhist and Jain monuments, and artwork, dating from the 600-1000 CE period.
-Cave 16, in particular, features the largest single monolithic rock excavation in the world, the Kailasha temple, a chariot shaped monument dedicated to Lord Shiva. - The Hindu Udayagiri Caves actually record connections with the dynasty and its ministers, and the Dashavatara Temple at Deogarh is a major temple, one of the earliest to survive, with important sculpture.
+Dasavatar Temple at Deogarh, Bhitargaon temple, and Mahadev Temple at Nachna Kuthar have a square tower of Shikhara.
+Manyar Math at Rajgriha is a circular temple of the Gupta Era.
+The main style of temple architecture in the Gupta period is the Nagara style. - The most famous remaining monuments in a broadly Gupta style, the caves at Ajanta, Elephanta, and Ellora (respectively Buddhist, Hindu, and mixed including Jain) were produced under other dynasties in Central India, and in the case of Ellora after the Gupta period, but primarily reflect the monumentality and balance of Guptan style.